Moving house checklist

 Unsure how to wrap up fragile items?
 Pick up some free newspapers (you can usually find them in train stations) and use those.
 This will help you save money as it means you can avoid buying bubble wrap or something similar.

 If you need cardboard boxes, you might be able to get these for free too.
 Pop into your local supermarket and ask if they have any free boxes they could give you.
 They might have some lying around that had been used for stock, which would otherwise go to waste.

 Keep a separate bag for the first night after moving

 When packing, keep one bag aside that's got all of the essentials for your first night in your new home.

 It's unlikely you'll have the time or energy to unpack everything instantly.
 Having easy access to toiletries, pyjamas and a fresh change of clothes for the next day will make a big difference.

 Check every cupboard and drawer

 Leave no cupboard or drawer unchecked when moving house.
 This will ensure you don't lose anything you'll later need.

 You might find cutlery, headphones, stationery or other small items that are easy to miss, but very useful.
 If you lose them in the move, you'll only need to buy them again in future.
 So, avoid this expense by doing thorough checks before leaving.

 Thoroughly clean the house

-To get your full tenancy deposit back, it's essential to leave the house in the same standard it was when you moved in.
+To get your full tenancy deposit back, it's essential to leave the house to the same standard it was when you moved in.

 According to the Tenant Fees Act 2019, landlords can no longer demand tenants hire professional cleaners before they move.
 If a landlord does request this, contact Citizens Advice.
 You may find it's an illegal request and not something you should have to be splashing out for.